-2017/14529 Sub-optimal care of the deteriorating patient = an unrelated ir pain symptoms review.
-The particular their inputs of the particular the particul nfection.
-The were noted was expanded was expanded was expanded with the control of the control rgery and required antibiotic treatment for e patient's condition deteriorated and new with a plan made for Trauma & Orthopaedic generally unwell for a period of 2 weeks and CT scan was ordered to investigate further in conju nction with a dditional antibiotic treatment.
-CT confirmed a complicated finding with a plan to undertake a minimally invasive procedure due to the high risk patient status.
-The patient was monitored for another week by the surgical team however their condition deteriorated further and the procedure was never undertaken as the patient had died. • Consultant to Consultant referral Standard Operating Procedure Cascade wider learning regarding all specialty referrals should be Consultant to Consultant Combined meeting to review partnerships working with Surgery and Trauma & Orthopaedic Team Share contact numbers to ensure concerns are escalated to appropriate Consultant.
+2017/14529 Sub-optimal care of the deteriorating patient an unrelated ir pain symptoms review.
+The p during their inp fection.
+The were noted v patient was g patient stay rgery and required antibiotic treatment for e patient's condition deteriorated and new with a plan made for Trauma & Orthopaedic generally unwell for a period of 2 weeks and CT scan was ordered to investigate dditional antibiotic treatment.
+CT confirmed

+- a complicated finding with a plan to undertake a minimally invasive procedure due to the high risk patient status.
+The patient was monitored for another week by the surgical team however their condition deteriorated further and the procedure was never undertaken as the patient had died.
+Lessons Consultant to Consultant referral Standard Operating Procedure Learned to be agreed and formalised Cascade wider learning regarding all specialty referrals should be Consultant to Consultant Combined meeting to review partnerships working with Surgery and Trauma & Orthopaedic Team Share contact numbers to ensure concerns are escalated to appropriate Consultant.
 Improved working between specialties.
 The use of E-handover across both specialties Audit to be completed to check the use of the deteriorating patient stamp in Trauma & Orthopaedics and General Surgery.
 Deteriorating patient audit data and learning to be shared with Care Groups.
-Training sessions to be held around recognising deteriorating patients Review warfarin management guideline and managing anticoagulation with new oral anti-coagulants preoperatively and operatively Key message campaign regarding anti-coagulation to be shared across the Trust.
-Reinforce agreed process for Consultant to Consultant referrals in a SOP.
+Training sessions to be held around recognising deteriorating patients Review warfarin management guideline and managing anti- coagulation with new oral anti-coagulants preoperatively and operatively Key message campaign regarding anti-coagulation to be shared across the Trust.
+Key Changes to Practice Reinforce agreed process for Consultant to Consultant referrals in a SOP.
 Consultant to Consultant specialty referral process agreed at Medical Advisory Committee and Trustwide audit.
 Review of partnership working within both specialties.
 Review communication pathways between both teams to contact Consultants from one specialty to another.
 E-handover process to be shared amongst both teams to improve handovers between teams.
 Review use of deteriorating patient stamp in Surgery and Trauma and Orthopaedic teams.
 Deteriorating patient audit data to be tabled at TAO and General Surgery Care Group/Quality meetings.
 Update provided to both specialties on deteriorating patient training.
 Review and update of warfarin management guidelines.

-2017/18281 Patient Fall Patient was admitted feeling generally unwell and with previous diagnosis of gastroenterology issues.
-The patient was deemed to be at medium risk of falls however whilst self-mobilising on the ward, they suffered an unwitnessed fall and sustained a fractured hip.
-The patient underwent hip surgery and was discharged home after an eventful recovery. gy issues.
-The patient was deemed to be at er whilst self-mobilising on the ward, they and sustained a fractured hip.
-Lessons Learned use ther n.
-Adherenc ot be left for patients who do not need to be to care plans needs to be followed.
-There n eeds to be so ome learning around diabetic management for the ward and medical staff.
+2017/18281 Patient Fall diagnosis of ga medium risk of suffered an unv stroenterolog falls howev vitnessed fall derwent hip s ing generally unwell and with previous y issues.
+The patient was deemed to be at er whilst self-mobilising on the ward, they and sustained a fractured hip. surgery and was discharged home after an Lessons Learned use the n.
+Adherenc ot be left for patients who do not need to e to care plans needs to be followed. ome learning around diabetic management for the ward and medical staff.
 During the investigation it was evident from the medical notes there needs to be improved documentation with regards to writing being unclear so that staff could not be identified and no times being logged There is further training needed on the falls assessment documentation on ward 10 and 20B.
 Key Changes to Practice Incident to be shared at ward/team level to highlight what can occur if usual process and care plans are not followed Consideration of diabetic management training to be provided to all nursing staff on the ward Discrepancies to be addressed in the appropriate team meeting i.e. nursing or medical for wider learning.
 Where possible address the discrepancy with the individual staff member Training with team to ensure the new falls assessments are thoroughly understood by both wards including the documentation.